nicholasjackson/fake-service/README.md

        IP address and port to bind service to HTTP_CLIENT_KEEP_ALIVES  default: 'true'
-       Enable HTTP connection keep alives for upstream calls TIMING_50_PERCENTILE  default: '1ms'
+       Enable HTTP connection keep alives for upstream calls HTTP_CLIENT_APPEND_REQUEST default: 'false'
+       When true the path, querystring, and headers sent to the service will be appended to any upstream calls TIMING_50_PERCENTILE  default: '1ms'
        Median duration for a request TIMING_90_PERCENTILE  default: '1ms'
-       90 percentile duration for a request TIMING_99_PERCENTILE  default: '1ms'
+       90 percentile duration for a request, if no value is set, will use value from TIMING_50_PERCENTILE TIMING_99_PERCENTILE  default: '1ms'
-       99 percentile duration for a request TIMING_VARIANCE  default: '0'
+       99 percentile duration for a request, if no value is set, will use value from TIMING_90_PERCENTILE TIMING_VARIANCE  default: '0'
        Percentage variance for each request, every request will vary by a random amount to a maximum of a percentage of the total request time
   ERROR_RATE  default: '0'